Raiders of the Lost Horcrux:

 The year 1979 has not, to our knowledge, ever been directly mentioned in the course of the books.
 But we had at least two statements, one from Sirius Black (which has since been rewritten) and one from Severus Snape, which when added up land us in that year.
 As well as a piece of known Ministry policy which is as likely to have been instituted in that year as not.

-And right about Halloween of 1979 is also the earliest possible date that Sybill Trelawney is likely to have made her first Prophecy.
-IF the Prophecy was made around the time of the child it foretold’s conception.
+And right about Halloween of 1979 is also the earliest probbable date that Sybill Trelawney is likely to have made her first Prophecy.
+IF, that is, the Prophecy was made around the time of the child it foretold’s conception.
 And while this is far from a done-deal, I have used this possibility as a base point for many of the theories throughout this collection.

 That’s right.
 He started hiding them when he learned that he was the subject of a bona-fide Prophecy.
 One regarding his own downfall.